tchan90/Espresso_Etc_v2/README.md

 - Some small changes to the stylings
 - Email address removed from nodemailer and replaced with a dummy address, so submitting the form won't work.

-### Image and text source
+### Image source
-All rights to Espresso Etc images and text.
+All rights to Espresso Etc for images belonging to Espresso Etc.
 Some images taken from Unsplash.com.